sifi727/TripCo/team/sprint3.md

 The team performed well together, there was good communication, task planning and work distribution throughout the sprint.

 *	We were able to finish the webapp's planned functionality on time.
 We completed most of the planned Epics.
-*	The team communicated well over Slak and during team meetings after class.
+*	The team communicated well over Slack and during team meetings after class.
 We were very successful in creating tasks and adequately distributing workload among team members.
 *	Team members were very helpful in sharing information and assisting each other.